 Project Management Methodologies and Frameworks

 Crystal method is an agile software development approach that focuses primarily on people and their interactions when working on a project rather than on processes and tools.
 Alistair believed that people’s skills and talents as well as the way they communicate has the biggest impact on the outcome of the project.

 Crystal Method is based on two fundamental assumptions:

-- Teams can streamline their processes as their work and become a more optimised team
+- Teams can streamline their processes as their work and become a more optimized team

 - Projects are unique and dynamic and require specific methods

-According to Cockburn, we should view the product development as a game which should stimulate everyone to interact, become creative and produce brilliant ideas.
-He says that instead of focusing on questions like “is our model accurate?” we should be looking for answers to the questions like “Is our product meeting the customer’s needs?
+According to Cockburn, we should view product development as a game that should stimulate everyone to interact, become creative, and produce brilliant ideas.
+He says that instead of focusing on questions like “is our model accurate?” we should be looking for answers to questions like “Is our product meeting the customer’s needs?
 Or “Do we have our goals aligned as a team?”

 Crystal method family members

 One of the things that Cockburn discovered is that the project properties changed depending on the number of people involved in the project and the level of criticality of the project at hand.

 While the smaller team can handle and build the product without a lot of status reporting and paperwork, the number of “communication artifacts” rises with bigger teams who are working on large-scale projects.

 In other words, the more people you have on the team, the more critical the project is and the more complex the approach needs to be.
 Therefore, there is no one single Crystal method; there are different Crystal methodologies for different types of projects.